100+ Best Fundraising Ideas for Everyone in 2024

 Just like it’s easier for donors to identify with a single individual’s plight than with a faceless group, it’s easier for them to empathize with a single animal.

 Have programs in place where a person can sponsor a specific animal in your shelter for a month.
-Make this a recurring giving program, with the opportunity for the person to cancel the donation any time.
+Make this a recurring giving program, with the opportunity for the person to cancel the donation at any time.

 Fundraising Potential: +++